oracle-livelabs/oic/oic-gen3/core-competencies/b2b/soab2b-oicb2b/create-inbound-hybrid-flow/create-inbound-hybrid-flow.md

 ## Key Design Principle

-   Oracle Integration B2B owns the B2B edge; the BPEL gateway only bridges to the existing SOA business implementation.
+- Oracle Integration B2B owns the B2B edge; the BPEL gateway only bridges to the existing SOA business implementation.
 This keeps the modernization scope controlled and reduces migration risk.

+    You may now **proceed to the next lab**.

 ## Learn More